opp1231/pulse_chase_calibration/README.md

 ## Cluster Usage
 The python script for registration was run on the Janelia compute cluster using 16 slots and runs for ~8 hours.

+The jupyter notebook can be run locally on a decent workstation or even a laptop.

 ## Allen-to-Experiment (Inverse) Transform
 This python script is run by running the executable as follows:
 ```